Equality, Diversity & Inclusion

 - Developing our curriculum and improving delivery to be more inclusive of the needs of our Ethnic Minority students.

-- Engaging with educators and early career advisors to ensure that People of Colour believe that training and a career in the performing arts is possible.
+- Engaging with educators and early career advisors to ensure that BIPOC believe that training and a career in the performing arts is possible.

 - Working to increase the diversity of staff, particularly those in teaching and pastoral care positions.